 The DAC reviews the progress of the dissertation research and decides when the dissertation is ready to be submitted to the readers.
 This decision is made based on a closed defense of the dissertation.
-The dissertation defense involves a formal oral presentation to the DAC and other invited faculty.
-Upon completion of the closed defense, the chair of the DAC submits its recommendation to the GSEC, and its recommendation of suitable readers.
+The dissertation defense involves a formal oral presentation to the DAC.
+(Per the adviser's discretion, other invited faculty may be present.)
+Upon completion of the closed defense, the chair/adviser of the DAC submits its recommendation to the DGS along with the names of three appropriate readers for GSEC review.